merzechan/Predicting-Diseases-in-Chinese-Cabbage/README.md

 With that information in mind, we will develop a neural network model to assist in diagnosing these blights in Chinese Cabbage.

+Due to size limits, the dataset and model will not be uploaded in this repository, but is available on request.

 ### Metrics and Diagnostic Tools

 Evaluation of the final model is done on several metrics, the primary being F1 score, followed by precision, recall and accuracy.